marijnh/Eloquent-JavaScript/10_modules.md

 {{index [module, resolution], resolution}}

 How such a module name is resolved to an actual program differs by platform.
-The browser treats them as Web addresses, whereas Node.js resolves them to files.
+The browser treats them as web addresses, whereas Node.js resolves them to files.
 When you run a module, all the other modules it depends on—and the modules _those_ depend on—are loaded, and the exported bindings are made available to the modules that import them.

 Import and export declarations cannot appear inside of functions, loops, or other blocks.
 They are immediately resolved when the module is loaded, regardless of how the code in the module executes.
 To reflect this, they must appear only in the outer module body.